 The firm started experimenting with VR a few years ago, pulling in static 3D models for people to view immersively.
 But that avenue didn’t offer much, if any, interactivity.
 Plus, trying to bring VR to a workshop or a public meeting proved cumbersome.
 Not everyone was comfortable in the headsets, the screen mirroring didn’t work well, and they couldn't control the experience from a desktop.
 The software’s limitations excluded people from both the design process and the interactivity of moving through the design.
 Enter The Wild.

 According to Morgan Boyco, an associate in the planning and design group at Dillon, The Wild does exactly what he imagined 3D design software should do: bring multiple people into one space, enable them to hold collaborative design reviews, and offer a good desktop option, so they don't have to be in a headset to see a design—even if they’re on the other side of the planet.
-Morgan says, “We've kind of been waiting for somebody to do what The Wild has done.”
+Morgan says, “We've been waiting for somebody to do what The Wild has done.”

 Morgan, who has a background in urban and regional planning, is based in Dillon’s Guelph, Ontario office, and he focuses specifically on community engagement for planning, engineering, and infrastructure projects.
 He works across Canada to empower community members and stakeholders to be more meaningfully involved in city building projects.